ajcvickers/ajcvickers.github.io/_posts/2014-02-15-ef-6-1-creating-indexes-with-indexattribute.md

 }
 [/code]

-Let’s assume this entity is already in our model and migrations have been created and applied so the model and database are both up-to-date.
+Let's assume this entity is already in our model and migrations have been created and applied so the model and database are both up-to-date.
 The easiest way to add an index is to place IndexAttribute onto a property.
-For example, let’s add an index to the column mapped to by the Rating property:
+For example, let's add an index to the column mapped to by the Rating property:

 [code language="csharp"]
 public class Blog